 Snow Removal

-Snow-removal services may be impacted by a number of factors, including heavy snowfall, accidents and vehicle breakdowns, cars parked on streets — which make it difficult for snowplows to clear the roads — and cars parked on driveways but are either too close to or hanging over the curb.
+Snow removal services may be impacted by many factors, including heavy snowfall, accidents and vehicle breakdowns, cars parked on streets — which make it difficult for snowplows to clear the roads — and cars parked on driveways that are too close to or hanging over the curb.

 Salting

-- Main roads: are salted as soon as ice or snow forms on the roads – first round of salting completed within four hours.
+Main roads are salted as soon as ice or snow forms on the roads – first round of salting is completed within four hours.

-- Residential roads: are salted/sanded after main roads are complete – first round of salting completed within 12 hours.
+Residential roads are salted after main roads are complete – first round of salting is completed within 12 hours.

-- Narrow streets (rear laneways): are salted after main roads are complete – first round of salting completed within 12 hours.
+Narrow streets (rear laneways) are salted after main roads are complete – first round of salting is completed within 12 hours.

 Sidewalks

-- Main road sidewalks: are plowed first and as soon as five centimetres (two inches) of snow accumulates on the ground, including sidewalks around York Region Transit stops (stops are cleared by York Region) and along schools and churches, these routes may be salted and plowed more than once before moving onto residential areas
+Main road sidewalks are plowed first and as soon as five centimetres (two inches) of snow accumulates on the ground, including sidewalks around York Region Transit stops (York Region clears stops) and along schools and churches.
+These routes may be salted and plowed more than once before moving onto residential areas.

-- Residential sidewalks: sidewalks, crosswalks, school crossings, paths and walkways within parks and private roads are cleared once sidewalks on main roads are complete
+Residential sidewalks, crosswalks, school crossings, paths and walkways within parks and private roads are cleared once sidewalks on main roads are complete.

-- For a full list of maintained sidewalks, view the sidewalk plowing map (PDF).
+For a full list of maintained sidewalks, view the City's sidewalk plowing map (PDF).

 Industrial Areas